ijuric/MAPS/Arima_Genomics/README.md

-# Arima MAPS Pipeline for Arima HiChIP with Arima-HiC+ Kit
+# MAPS Pipeline for Arima-HiChIP with Arima-HiC<sup>+</sup> Kit

 This pipeline is for analyzing HiChIP data with MAPS and for generating Arima Genomics QC metrics and output data files.
 The pipeline runs the normal MAPS algorithm from https://github.com/ijuric/MAPS with some minor changes to the default parameters.
-These parameters have been optimized by internal benchmarking and have been found to optimize sensitivity and specify.
+These parameters have been optimized by internal benchmarking and have been found to optimize sensitivity and specificity.
 This pipeline will also generate shallow and deep sequencing QC metrics which can be copied into the Arima-HiChIP_QC_Worsheet.xls for analysis.
-Additionally, the pipeline automatically generates metaplots for data QC and archplots of chromatin loops for data analysis.
+Additionally, the pipeline automatically generates metaplots for data QC and arc plots of chromatin loops for data visualization.

 ## Getting Started

-This pipeline is suited for HiChIP from any protocol but optimal results are obtained when using the Arima-HiC+ kit with the Arima-HiChIP protocol.
+This pipeline is suited for HiChIP from any protocol but optimal results are obtained when using the Arima-HiC<sup>+</sup> kit with the Arima-HiChIP protocol.

-To order Arima-HiC+ kits, please visit our website:
+To order Arima-HiC<sup>+</sup> kits, please visit our website:

 https://arimagenomics.com/